Biophillic Design, Improving our Wellbeing at Home and at Work

 Incorporating light, and ideally as much natural light as possible into your home is a great way to improve your mood and health, especially during winter.
 This will come down to your windows (how many, how big, south or north facing etc.), your window dressings (making sure as much light as possible comes through) but also using “natural light” light bulbs.

-But, we also need to consider the flip side to natural light at certain times of day, particularly at night time and when you eat.
+But, we also need to consider the flip side to utilising as much natural light as possible, at certain times of day, particularly at night time and when you eat.
 Did you know light can affect your appetite?
 How quickly you eat and how much you consume?
 A dark candlelit room is better for eating less, than a brightly lit kitchen, for example.

 Rooms that are too bright do not aid melatonin production for sleep, nor does the use of iPad screens at bedtime.
 In bedrooms, for example, black out blinds and curtains will aid sleep if light is a problem.
 Consider also having lower light levels in the evening, to start winding down for bed.